Arizona Community Property Law

-Arizona community property laws require the Arizona family court to identify all of the spouses? property, classify that property as either property owned by both spouses as community property or, alternatively, property belonging solely to one spouse as sole and separate property, value the property determined by the court to be community property, and then to fairly divide that community property.
+Is Arizona a community property state?
+Yes, Arizona is a community property law state.
+Therefore, in Arizona divorce cases, Arizona family courts must follow community property law principles when dividing community property.
+Arizona community property laws require the Arizona family court to identify all of the spouse’s property, classify that property as either property owned by both spouses as community property or, alternatively, property belonging solely to one spouse as sole and separate property in Arizona, value the property determined by the court to be community property, and then to fairly divide that community property.

 Identification of Arizona Community Property

-All property acquired by either spouse during marriage is legally presumed to be community property.
-The determination of when a particular item of property was acquired is based upon when transfer of ownership of that property was completed regardless of when actual possession of that property occurs.
-Examples of community property include income earned by a spouse?s effort during marriage regardless of the form of that compensation including, but not limited to, salary, increases in retirement benefits, stock options, and accumulated vacation and sick pay.
+All property acquired by either spouse during the marriage is legally presumed to be community property in Arizona.
+The determination of when a particular item of property was acquired is based upon when the transfer of ownership of that property was completed, regardless of when actual possession of that property occurs.
+Examples of community property in Arizona include income earned by a spouse’s effort during the marriage, regardless of the form of that compensation including, but not limited to:

 Conversion of Sole and Separate Property to Arizona Community Property